 Continuing with the mahogany/carved maple top theme, if you want a more traditional looking instrument, you might be able to get your hands on Gibson’s Les Paul Standard seven-string.
 It was released as a limited edition in 2016.

 Like Mayones, Japanese brand, Caparison, don’t do budget models, operating exclusively in the capacity of high-end creations.
-Their Dellinger 7 FXAM has a maple back and light ash top, and an ebony fingerboard.
+Their Dellinger 7 FXAM (link to website) has a maple back and light ash top, and an ebony fingerboard.
 It’s got some pretty intense contouring around the bolt-on neck joint, suggesting they want to make sure shredders have access to all frets.

 Dean USA’s Rusty Cooley Xenocide looks like a very flashy piece of work, but on closer examination, getting beyond the aesthetics, the premise of the guitar is very simple: slab of mahogany, two humbuckers, volume knob, pickup selector… job done!

 Sticking with brands who are not massive, Caparison are a high-end brand, started in 1995, by former employees of Jackson/Charvel.
 Instead of ripping off their former employers, they aim to apply engineering knowledge that will serve the player better.

 With a traditional Superstrat body shape, at first glance, the TAT Special (link to website) looks like just another shred-machine, except maybe a bit fancier – it’s hard to miss that flamed maple top!

 The neck is a maple/walnut ply, which fits to the body via through-neck construction.
 An ebony fingerboard sits on the neck.
 The neck has an unusual 27 frets.